PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 If your device hasn't automatically connected to Pelion, it could be that:

 * Networking wasn't configured before the device was rebooted.
-Check your configurations and reboot the device.<!--Easy enough to direct them to the WiFi bit, but is there anything that may have gone wrong with DHCP?-->
+Check your configurations and reboot the device.<!--Easy enough to direct them to the WiFi bit, but is there anything that may have gone wrong with DHCP?
+JJ: Most probably, I would have thought we will have to improve the troubleshooting based on support -->
 * There are issues with the network.
 The device retries periodically, but you may need to restart `mbl-cloud-client`:

     ```